DataVault/datavault/dv5/scripts/rabbit/README.md

 * **datavault** - messages for the worker to process
 * **datavault-event** - messages about what the worker has done - for the broker
+* **restart-worker-1** - restart messages for tasks that are in progress on worker 1
+* **restart-worker-2** - restart messages for tasks that are in progress on worker 2
+* **restart-worker-3** - restart messages for tasks that are in progress on worker 3

 ## RabbitMQ Scripts